Deafness is dogs is defined when there is a partial or complete lack/loss of a dog’s capability to hear auditory sounds.

-In this article, we wanted to discuss some of the potential reasons why a dog my become deaf or partially deaf as well as discuss what it might be like to “own” a dog suffering from this condition.
+This is why, in this article, we wanted to discuss some potential reasons why a dog may become deaf or partially deaf and discuss what it might be like to “own” a dog suffering from this condition.

 Because the truth is…